Oracle Enterprise Manager Conclusion

 RMAN does not issue specific commands to load, label, or unload tapes.
 When backing up, RMAN gives the media manager a stream of bytes and associates a unique name with this stream.

 When RMAN needs to restore the backup, it asks the media manager to retrieve the byte stream.
 All details of how and where that stream is stored are handled entirely by the media manager.

 For example, the media manager labels and keeps track of the tape and names of files on each tape, and automatically loads and unloads tapes, or signals an operator to do so.

 Some media managers support proxy copy functionality, in which they handle the entire data movement between datafiles and the backup devices.
 Such products may use technologies such as high-speed connections between storage and media subsystems to reduce load on the primary database server.
 RMAN provides a list of files requiring backup or restore to the media manager, which in turn makes all decisions regarding how and when to move the data.

-In this module, you were introduced to the following term: file affinity
+In this module, you were introduced to the following term file affinity.

-The export file created has the role and responsibility of the user within it and when the file is imported by another user,
+File affinity is when the export file created has the role and responsibility of the user within it and when the file is imported by another user,

 this user must have the same set of roles and responsibility to complete an import.